Suspended Gabon youth coach denies male rape claims

 "Sexual abuse against our children will not go unpunished, and will be severely sanctioned by law."

-In its own statement, Fegafoot said it took its action after 'coldly analysing the situation'.
+In its own statement, Fegafoot said it took its action after "coldly analysing the situation".

 The Guardian reported that the Gabonese FA had, prior to publication, said it had 'never registered any complaints relating to any act of this nature' while its media officer had criticised the allegations for a 'weakness of evidence'.